VonArzu/FreelanceSite/README.md

 # Von Arzu Freelancing Services Overview

-##About Von Arzu
+About Von Arzu

 A Data Science professional with a Master's degree concentrating in Data Science and Interaction Design (UX Design).
-A coding Bootcamp graduate with freelance projects.
+A softwre engineering immersive coding Bootcamp graduate with freelance projects.
 Providing services in Tech that change according to availability.

 ## Team Expectations